en_USEnglish

 Strategies for more reliable testing

-Use of dynamic data
+Using dynamic data

-Application status management
+Application state management

-Debugging Cypress tests
+Debugging Cypress Tests

-Save screenshots
+Saving screenshots

 Displaying test logs